ramleo/End-to-End-GenAI-Chatbot-using-Llama2/README.md

 to generate the answer in the output.
 This can be useful for understanding the reasoning behind the model's answer.

 `chain_type_kwargs=chain_type_kwargs:` This provides any additional keyword arguments specific to the chain type.
-In this case, we're passing in the chain_type_kwargs dictionary that you defined earlier.
+In this case, we're passing in the chain_type_kwargs dictionary that was defined earlier.
 It contains the prompt template to guide the LLM's response.

 7. Defines a route for the web: